Pellzi/Pellzi/README.md

 - 💞️ I’m looking to collaborate on developing programs.
 - 📫 How to reach me?
 Just use my Email Adress.
 - 😄 Pronouns:
-- ⚡ Fun fact: There is no progress, if you cahin the inventor.
+- ⚡ Fun fact: There is no progress, if you chain the inventor.

 <!---
 Pellzi/Pellzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.